lambda7xx/lambda7xx/README.md

 - 👋 Hi, I’m Lambda Shi.
-If you know chinese, you can call me `Xiaoxiang`.
-Otherwise, you can call me `Xiao` or `lambda`.
+You can call me `Xiao` or `lambda`.
 Anyway, all of these are fine.
 - 👀 I’m interested in Computer System like Distributed System or AI System.
 - 🌱 I’m currently learning AI-sys.
 - 💞️ I’m looking for research opportunity on computer system and plan to pursue my PhD in USA in the future.